bloudcloudcomms/Phrase-Game/README.md

 # Phrase Game
- An object-orientated JavaScript project that makes a phrase guessing name
+ An object-orientated JavaScript project that makes a phrase guessing game